Newfoundland Travel Cost Guide: What to Expect in 2026

 Driving in Newfoundland for International Visitors

-Visitors travelling from outside Canada can typically drive in Newfoundland using a valid driver’s license from their home country for short-term visits.
+Travellers visiting from outside Canada can usually drive in Newfoundland using a valid licence from their home country for short-term visits.

-An International Driving Permit (IDP) is not always required, but it is recommended, especially if your license is not in English or French.
+An International Driving Permit is not always required, but it is recommended, especially if the licence is not in English or French.

-Rental companies may have their own requirements, including:
+Rental companies may also have their own rules, including:

-• CAA (AAA): Offers some of the most consistent discounts in Canada, often including additional driver benefits
+CAA or AAA: often provides some of the most useful discounts in Canada, sometimes with additional driver benefits

-• Airline and hotel programs: Useful for earning points or accessing partner deals
+Airline or hotel programs: useful for points or partner rates

-• Military and corporate rates: May provide additional savings depending on eligibility
+Military or corporate rates: may provide savings depending on eligibility

 Is a Car Necessary in Newfoundland?